ga-curriculum/security-research-lab/choose-an-attack-method/README.md

 The key is to choose a method that you're curious about and want to understand in more depth.

-## Understanding the Goals of Your Research
+## Understanding the goals of your research

 Once you've chosen your attack method, take a moment to consider what you hope to learn through this research process.